David-Parker/MyneCraft/Assignment-2/README.md

 David Parker
 Frank Cerasoli

+## Final Submission
+* MyneCraft has been polished and optimized for Visual Demo Day on Wednesday 5/11/2016.
+* All design details q

 ## Milestone 4.2
 We are definitely on track for the final submission.
 Features of our project include: